»

 You can work hard without ending up feeling drained or burned out.

-If you don’t want to put in right effort, maybe you haven’t gotten in touch with a sense of purpose, or it’s somehow not the right line of work.
-That’s your fuel.
+If you don’t want to put in right effort on the goal, maybe you haven’t gotten in touch with a sense of purpose, or it’s somehow not the right line of work.
+Felt purpose is your fuel.
 No fuel?
 Rethink your chosen direction.

 I love how this colleague, Adria Sophia, described how she tapped into her heart to get a new program launch done, “I could reframe ‘pushing through a launch’ into → continually CALLING MYSELF FORWARD.” [source]